vanhasseltlab/admr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-admr (Aggregate Data Modeling in R) is an open-source R package designed to facilitate pharmacometric modeling using summary-level data.
+admr (Aggregate Data Modeling in r) is an open-source R package designed to facilitate pharmacometric modeling using summary-level data.
 It enables users to work with aggregate data, such as mean observations and variance-covariance matrices, to fit pharmacokinetic and pharmacodynamic